 Join your new colour with a ss in the first stitch.
-Crochet two ch (photo 1), this will help you get the right height for the stitch and are part of the begin-puff stitch.
+Crochet two ch (photo 1).
+These two ch will help you get the right height for this stitch and are simultaneously part of the begin-puff.
 Yarn over, insert your hook in the same stitch as the ss, yarn over, pull up a loop.
-Repeat this another two times in the same stitch, so you will have seven loops on your hook (photo 2).
-Yarn over again and pull through all loops on hook.
+Repeat this twice more in the same stitch to have seven loops on your hook (photo 2).
+Yarn over again and pull through all loops on the hook.
 This is your begin-puff stitch.
 Crochet a ch (photo 3).

 Continue like this until the end of the row: work puff stitches with a chain and a skipped stitch in between.
 Finally, work a dc in the last stitch (photo 6).
 Turn your blanket.

 Crochet three ch (counts as first dc) (photo 7).
 Crochet a regular puff stitch in the first chain space between the dc and the final puff stitch of the previous row (photo 8).
 By working puff stitches in the chain space, you’ll get a more compact row.
-Repeat the pattern of the last row by creating puff stitches with chains in between.
-Work a dc in the final puff stitch (the begin-puff stitch of your previous row).
-Don’t forget that you are NOT working a ch between the last puff stitch and the dc.
-Cut yarn (photo 9).
-That’s how you work puff stitches!

 Comments